 ---|---|---|

 If you assume that you would be paying that $3,000 anyway (you have to pay for your housing each month, whether you use Plastiq or not), the fee becomes the real differentiator.
 Is it worth it?
-For many, meeting several additional credit card sign-up bonuses each year by paying your mortgage is going to make sense.
+For many, meeting several additional credit card sign-up bonuses each year by paying your mortgage on a credit card will make sense.

 While using Plastiq for daily spend likely isn't worth it, a review of the fees for earning a welcome offer tells a different story.
 Consider a person who pays $2,000 a month in mortgage payments.
-If paid with Plastiq, that person would pay an additional $684 in fees over the course of a year.
-However, by doing so, they could meet the spending requirements for 3-4 new credit cards per year just from this one monthly payment.
+If paid with Plastiq, that person would pay an additional $713.88 in fees over a year (the 2.9% fee + $1.49 mailed check each month).
+However, by doing so, they could meet the spending requirements for three or four new credit cards per year just from this one monthly payment.

-In a situation like this one, if you send $5,000.00 in payments with Plastiq, you would be paying $142.50 in service fees to Plastiq.
-However, you would earn $154.28 in cashback from those payments (counting the $5,000 and the fees, since you will earn credit card rewards on the total spend).
-By using Plastiq you earned a profit of $11.78.
+In a situation like this one, if you send $5,000.00 in payments via Plastiq with a mailed check, you would be paying $146.49 in service fees to Plastiq.
+However, you would earn $154.39 in cash back from those payments (counting the $5,000 and the fees, since you will earn credit card rewards on the total spend).
+By using Plastiq you earned a profit of $7.90

 Another example would be Bank of America's Preferred Rewards.
-Those that have Platinum Honors status receive a 75% bonus on credit card earnings.
+Those with Platinum Honors status receive a 75% bonus on credit card earnings.
 The Bank of America® Premium Rewards® credit card earns 1.5 points on everyday purchases, plus your 75% bonus from Preferred Rewards.
 That's a total of 2.625 points per dollar, which you can cash out at 1 cent per point.
-Your earnings of 2.625% back is slightly less than the typical Plastiq fee, but during a promotion it becomes profitable.
+Your earnings of 2.625% back is slightly less than the typical Plastiq fee.
+During a promotion, it could become profitable.

 A recent arrival in the credit card world is Bilt Rewards.
-We previously analyzed this program here.
-Considering that the whole concept of Bilt is to eliminate fees on rent, it's worth a comparative review against Plastiq to see if Plastiq is no longer “worth it” now that a no-fee option exists.
+Considering that the whole concept of Bilt is to eliminate transaction fees on rent, it's worth a comparative review against Plastiq to see if Plastiq is no longer “worth it” now that a no-fee option exists.

 A few key points are worth highlighting at the outset: